Irfan Fandi: Home United

 In January 2016, it was announced that Irfan signed a two-year contract for Home United for the upcoming 2016 S.League season along with his brother, Ikhsan.
 He scored a brace against Balestier Khalsa in only his second start of the season after being away for most of the season due to National Service commitments.

 On 14 March 2017, Puma was revealed to have signed Irfan on a two-year sponsorship deal.
-Irfan's former club Club Deportivo Universidad Católica was also reportedly interested in re-signing him following the completion of his national service.
+Irfan's former Chilean club, Club Deportivo Universidad Católica was also reportedly interested in re-signing him following the completion of his national service.

-Irfan scored his first goal for the 2017 S.League season in a 0–2 victory over Hougang United, later following up with his first at the continental level, scoring in the 24th minute against Yadanarbon F.C. to give his side a 3–0 lead in an eventual 4–1 win.
+Irfan scored his first goal in the 2017 S.League season in a 0–2 victory over Hougang United, later following up with his first at the continental level, scoring in the 24th minute against Myanmar side Yadanarbon in the 2017 AFC Cup which give his side a 3–0 lead in an eventual 4–1 win.
 The win saw Home United become the first side to advance to the zonal semi-finals.
-Irfan was later nominated for the S.League's Young Player of the Season award.
-His performances also drew the attention of Thailand's BG Pathum United, which he would eventually sign for, and was offered also offered a trial with English side Leeds United in December 2017.
+Irfan was later nominated for the S.League's 'Young Player of the Season' award.
+His performances also drew the attention of Thailand's BG Pathum United, which he would eventually sign for, and was also offered a trial with English side Leeds United in December 2017.

 Return to Young Lions

-Irfan returned to join the Young Lions after his national service for the 2018 Singapore Premier League season.
+In January 2018, Irfan returned to join Young Lions after his national service for the inaugural 2018 Singapore Premier League season.

+Trials in Europe

-In February 2018, Irfan, together with his brother, Ikhsan, went on trials at Eredivisie club, Groningen.
-He also went on another trial with Portuguese top-tier side, S.C.
-Braga, and was later offered a two-year deal, with the club retaining the option to extend the contract by two additional years.
+In February 2018, Irfan, together with his brother, Ikhsan, went on trials at Eredivisie club, Groningen in which his father, Fandi Ahmad who used to play for the club.
+He also went on another trial with Portuguese top-tier side, Braga, and was later offered a two-year deal, with the club retaining the option to extend the contract by two additional years.
 Irfan rejected the offer, citing that he felt lonely and homesick during his brief stint with the club.
 He also added that the clause of having to fork out a hefty compensation of 15 million euros should he decide to leave the club during the contract was one of the other reasons that he did not accept it.
 Irfan eventually rejoined the Young Lions and ended the season with 22 appearances with 3 goals.